Nthabi-06/-HR-Absenteeism-Case-Study/README.md

 - Advocate for moderation in alcohol consumption and discourage excessive drinking.

 # Acknowledgements
+I would like to thank my team members for their contributions:

 - Mosibudi Sehata
 - Moses Bokaba
 - Nnete Mogane